 Simply put, tire sealant is a special type of liquid that can quickly plug and dry small holes in your tubeless tire relatively quickly.

-If you’re riding tubeless, tire sealant is pretty much a required piece of equipment in your garage where you store your bicycle.
+If you’re riding tubeless, it is pretty much a must-have in your garage where you store your bicycle.

 Do I need a sealant?

 Technically, you don’t need to use tire sealant, especially as tubeless tires become even more durable.
 You can also patch small holes just as you would with a tubular tire.
 But for the cost of sealants today, it’s worth the extra time to prevent those small leaks and punctures from ending your ride for the day.